iDeel/iDeel/README.md

 3. Webstorm will ask if you want to create with exiting source, say no
 4. Go to git, and git add .
 5. Then git reset -hard
+6. Go to package.js, and right click to npm install missing package

 # Add package to package.js